-- (1) A person may operate a human-powered vessel within the boundaries of the marked channel of the Florida Intracoastal Waterway as defined in s.
-327.02: - (c) When participating in interscholastic, intercollegiate, intramural, or club athletic teams or sports affiliated with an educational institution identified in s.
+(1) A person may operate a human-powered vessel within the boundaries of the marked channel of the Florida Intracoastal Waterway as defined in s.
+327.02:

+(c) When participating in practices or competitions for interscholastic, intercollegiate, intramural, or club rowing teams affiliated with an educational institution identified in s.
 1000.21, s.
 1002.01(2), s.
 1003.01(2), s.
 1005.02(4), or s.
-1005.03(1)(d).
+1005.03(1)(d), if the adjacent area outside of the marked channel is not suitable for such practice or competition.
+The teams must use their best efforts to make use of the adjacent area outside of the marked channel.
+The commission must be notified in writing of the details of any such competition, and the notification must include, but need not be limited to, the date, time, and location of the competition.